cleanuponile3/test2/README.md

 - 👋 Hi, I’m @cleanuponile3
 - 👀 I’m interested in making money...
 - 🌱 I’m currently learning fuillstack development...
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on a money making project
-- 📫 How to reach me true, my email albetroscriuse212yahoo.com
+- 📫 How to reach me true, my email albetroscriuse21@yahoo.com
 -
 - ⚡ Fun fact: someone said i look like like a fish;